IuliiaZaitova/code_slingers/README.md

 ---

 #### Initial Downloads
+    This is the step that clones the submodules required for captioning, download pretrained models and set them up.

+    ```
     chmod +x initialization_script.sh
     ./initialization_script.sh

+    ```

 **_YEAH!!_** Installation is done!
 Now you can jump to the execution part and run the web app.

 ## Execution
+Before running the application, make sure to change the ROOT_PATH variable in the .env file to the path of your project.

 To run the webapp, run the following code, being in the root directory.

     python3 src/views.py